 As we’re well aware of the importance of getting a good night’s sleep, not only do we pride ourselves on the quality of our stock – Silentnight, Sleepeezee, Sealy and Slumberland being just some of the brand names we provide – we aim to offer the most professional and thorough advice available.

 Further, unlike many online and offline bed suppliers, we will deliver you a bed for absolutely nothing!

 Alternatively, if you have any questions and would like to speak to someone in person, feel free to give us a ring on 0800 049 0800.
 We’re always happy to answer any questions you may have!

 “We just wanted to say a huge thank you.
 We are over the moon with our bed frame, it is excellent.
 As was the service we received from The Bed Warehouse Direct”

 “I would like to say thank you for the excellent service when I recently purchased a lovely headboard online though your website.
 I was called the very next day to arrange a delivery date and time and the item was delivered exactly as arranged, a great purchase and the best price online by far”

 “My bed was delivered this morning.
 Your delivery man’s professionalism & empathy were most apparent.
 Thank you very much for the easiest furniture delivery I have ever encountered.
 I will definitely be recommending your company.
 Thanks again”

 Gillian H – February

-“Thank you for the safe delivery of our small single bed it fits perfect and looks great thank you for your excellent service.”
+“Thank you for the safe delivery of our small single bed.
+It fits perfectly and looks great.
+Thank you for your excellent service.”